5 Things Deeply Insecure Women Do On A Regular Basis That Push Men Away

 He stops calling.
 He ignores your texts.
 You’re left scratching your head and wondering what the heck happened.
 The good news is you’re not alone — many deeply insecure women often inadvertently exhibit the same behaviors that make a man lose interest.

-Here are 5 things deeply insecure women do regularly that push men away:
+Here are five things deeply insecure women do regularly that push men away:

 1. Texting way more frequently than him